Louis Ng: Political career

-On 26 August 2015, the governing People's Action Party (PAP) announced that Ng would be part of a five-member PAP team contesting in Nee Soon GRC in the 2015 general election.
-Ng was elected into Parliament following the after the five-member PAP team won 66.83% of the vote.
+On 26 August 2015, the PAP announced that Ng would be part of a five-member PAP team contesting in Nee Soon GRC in the 2015 general election.
+Ng was elected into Parliament after the five-member PAP team won 66.83% of the vote.
 On 24 August 2020, he was appointed as Chair of the Government Parliamentary Committee for Sustainability and Environment in the 14th Parliament.

 In March 2021, the Singapore police announced they were investigating Ng for a possible offense under the Public Order Act of organising a public assembly without a permit.
 The alleged offense occurred when Ng visited a hawker centre in 2020 and held up a placard calling for the public to support hawkers.
 The Public Order Act makes it an offense to take part in a public assembly without a police permit.
-According to the Straits Times, "Under the Act, an 'assembly' means a gathering or meeting with the purpose of demonstrating support for, or opposing the views or actions of any person, group or government.
+According to The Straits Times, "Under the Act, an 'assembly' means a gathering or meeting with the purpose of demonstrating support for, or opposing the views or actions of any person, group or government.
 It also applies to publicising a cause or campaign, marking or commemorating any event, and includes a demonstration by a person alone."
-In October 2022, the Attorney-General's Chambers announced that the investigation had concluded and no further action would be taken against Ng, stating: "Investigations have revealed that Mr Ng was exercising his duty as a Member of Parliament, in expressing care and support for the welfare of the hawkers in his constituency during the COVID-19 pandemic."
+In October 2022, the Attorney-General's Chambers announced that the investigation had concluded and no further action would be taken against Ng, stating, "Investigations have revealed that Mr Ng was exercising his duty as a Member of Parliament, in expressing care and support for the welfare of the hawkers in his constituency during the COVID-19 pandemic."

+Prior to the 2025 general election, Ng announced his retirement from politics, stating that he wanted to spend more time with his children, after it was revealed that K. Shanmugam would lead four political newcomers in Nee Soon GRC.

+Post-political career

+On 1 August 2025, it was announced that Ng had become an Associate Professor at NUS College (NUSC), under the National University of Singapore (NUS), and that he would be teaching there.